Best women’s bike saddle 2025: six saddles all ridden and rated by female riders

 As one of the few areas where a female-specific product can significantly enhance comfort, here is our guide to the best women's saddles

-The best women’s bike saddle will let you ride as long and as far as you like in comfort.
+The best women’s bike saddle will allow you to ride comfortably as long and as far as you like.

-Many women share a tempestuous relationship with their cycling saddle.
-We love the bike, and we need to sit on the saddle to enjoy it – yet so many of us struggle to find a perch that provides the comfort we need.
+Many women have a tempestuous relationship with the best bike saddles.
+We love bikes, and we need to sit on the saddle to enjoy them, yet many of us struggle to find a perch that provides the comfort we need.

-The good news is that there's a huge range of saddles out there, with designs to suit all shapes and sizes.
+The good news is that a huge range of saddles is out there, with designs to suit all shapes and sizes.
 The bad news is that finding your saddle soulmate can involve a little bit of trial and error.
-Experts confirm that a woman's anatomy varies more than men's, making it harder to find the ideal perch.
+Experts confirm that a woman's anatomy varies more than men's, making it harder to find the ideal perch, but rest assured, we are here to assist you on this journey.
+We ensure that all our testing is conducted by female riders to provide you with the best possible advice and by understanding the key features to look for in a saddle, you will massively narrow down your search.

 Ridden and Rated by female riders; the best women's bike saddles